talhavawda/za-telecoms-twitter-footprint/README.md

 ### Quantifying, classifying, and contrasting the Twitter Footprint of South African Telecommunications companies before and during the Covid-19 pandemic

 - Cornerstone Data Science group project for the COMP301 (Software Design) module
-- (Previously project name: Covid19-Digital-Footprint)
+- (Previous project name: Covid19-Digital-Footprint)

 <br>